-When iron is appropriately distributed throughout the body in hemoglobin, muscles, ferritin and elsewhere, your diet should be geared toward continued iron balance and disease prevention.
-Fresh fruits, vegetables, whole grains, adequate protein, limited dairy, limited fats and sugars form the basis for a good eating plan that will assure adequate iron and lower the risk of disease.
+If iron is appropriately distributed throughout the body in hemoglobin, muscles, ferritin, bone marrow and elsewhere in the body, one’s diet can be geared toward iron balance and disease prevention.
+Fresh fruits, vegetables, whole grains, adequate protein, limited dairy, animal fats and processed sugars form the basis for a good eating plan.

-Whenever possible, consume whole foods as opposed to “foods in a pill”.
-Our bodies are not geared to large doses that tax the liver and knock other nutrients out of balance.
+Whenever possible, consume whole foods as opposed to “foods in a pill.”
+Our bodies are not geared to managing large doses of supplements that can tax the liver, kidneys or disrupt the balance of other nutrients.

 This page is dedicated to the late Dr. John L. Beard, Ph.D.
 Professor of Nutritional Sciences, Penn State University, Member of The Iron Disorders Institute (IDI) 1998-2009 and The late Mary Frances Picciano, Ph.D., Senior Nutrition Research Scientist at the Office of Dietary Supplements (ODS), National Institutes of Health (NIH),

 Find a doctor

 Forms & Charts

 Aran Gordon - The Man Who Turned Orange

 Explore all articles

 This iron blood test panel measures the hemoglobin, ferritin, fasting serum iron, TIBC (total iron binding capacity) and transferrin levels.